Influenza vaccine for adults

 Do I need to pay for the flu vaccine?

 If you don't meet the above free flu vaccine criteria, or you don't have a free flu vaccine voucher from your employer, there will be a cost for the flu vaccine.
-Ask your doctor, nurse, healthcare provider, or pharmacy if you’re not sure.
+Ask your healthcare provider or pharmacist if you’re not sure.

-If you are not eligible for a free flu vaccine, it can cost between $25 and $45.
+If you're not eligible for a free flu vaccine, it can cost between $25 and $45.

 Like all medicines, the flu vaccine can cause side effects, although not everyone gets them.
 Often side effects improve over time.